sentriz/wrtag/README.md

 path-format C:\User\John\Music\{{ <some artist format> }}\({{ <some release format> }}\{{ <track format> }}
 ```

+> [!NOTE]
+> Path formats are validated to ensure that all tracks from a release (including multi-disc releases) are placed in the same directory.
+If your format uses `.Media` fields in the directory portion (not just the filename), validation will fail.

 ## Available template data

 The template has access to the following data: